 Use in the food industry

-Salicylic acid occurs naturally in some plant-based foods, but its use as an additive is banned in most countries due to potential toxic effects when consumed in high doses.
+Salicylic acid is naturally present in some plant-based foods, but its use as an additive is prohibited in most countries due to potential toxic effects when consumed in high doses.

-Salicylic acid occurs naturally in many fruits, vegetables, and spices , including:
+Salicylic acid is naturally present in several fruits, vegetables, and spices , including:

 - Berries (strawberries, blackberries, blueberries).